kanjijonathan/round/README.md

 if you both dont have "​" a zero width space like in those quotes the randomness will not start

-to have a zero width space copy pate the quotes into the begninning of your name and remove the quotes after
+to have a zero width space copy pate the quotes anywhere of your name and remove the quotes after

 if you force a card in the first card picking you disable randomness